udkyo/chatgpt-code-review-gerrit-plugin/README.md

 ## Commands

 - `/review`: when used in a comment directed at ChatGPT on any Change Set, triggers a review of the full Change Set.
+A vote is cast on the Change Set if the voting feature is enabled and the ChatGPT Gerrit user is authorized to vote on it.
 - `/review_last`: when used in a comment directed at ChatGPT on any Change Set, triggers a review of the last Patch Set of the Change Set.
+Unlike `/review`, this command does not result in casting or updating votes.

 ## Testing